 Casella Waste Systems, Inc. is a vertically-integrated regional solid waste services company that provides collection, transfer, disposal and recycling services to approximately 222,000 residential customers and 48,000 industrial and commercial customers, primarily in the eastern United States.
-Based on industry sources, we are the fifth largest solid waste services provider in the United States, based on our fiscal year 2001 revenues.
 We believe we are currently the number one or number two provider of solid waste collection services in 80% of the areas served by our collection divisions.
-As of January 1, 2003, we owned and/or operated five Subtitle D landfills, one landfill permitted to accept construction and demolition materials, 35 solid waste collection operations, 32 transfer stations, 39 recycling facilities, one waste-to-energy facility and a 50% interest in a joint venture that manufactures, markets and sells cellulose insulation made from recycled fiber.
+As of March 3, 2003, we owned and/or operated five Subtitle D landfills, one landfill permitted to accept construction and demolition materials, 36 solid waste collection operations, 32 transfer stations, 39 recycling facilities, one waste-to-energy facility and a 50% interest in a joint venture that manufactures, markets and sells cellulose insulation made from recycled fiber.
+In addition, on March 12, 2003, we completed our acquisition of the Hardwick Sanitary Landfill in Hardwick, Massachusetts.
+The Hardwick landfill is primarily permitted to accept construction and demolition debris, and is also allowed to accept a limited amount of municipal solid waste and certain difficult to manage wastes.

-For the six months ended October 31, 2002, we generated revenues of \$230.4 million.
+For the nine months ended January 31, 2003, we generated revenues of \$326.1 million.
 Our Class A common stock is listed on the Nasdaq National Market under the ticker symbol "CWST."